February 8, 2019

 Explore a Free Museum or Art Gallery - The Bean Museum in Provo is free as well as many art galleries on Park City Main Street.

 Daytime Lunch Date - If you can't get away for dinner perhaps you can enjoy a lunch date.
+Check out our list of restaurant deals here.

 Watch The Sunset From A Lake - Grab a picnic and drive to the nearest lake to watch the sun go down together.